Skip to content

 const result = await response.json();

-const { nodes, pageInfo } = result.data.courses;
+const data = result.data.courses;

-allCourses = [...allCourses, ...nodes];
+allCourses = [...allCourses, ...data.nodes];

-hasNextPage = pageInfo.hasNextPage;
+hasNextPage = data.hasNextPage;

-console.log(`Fetched ${nodes.length} courses.
+console.log(`Fetched page ${data.currentPage}/${data.totalPages}.
 Total so far: ${allCourses.length}`);

 }